 My son while he was sleeping, painted it in 2000.
-I’m really glad to have painted this moment since it brings back memories.
+I’m really glad to have this moment on paper.

 My Aunt and her baby daughter; in the Alameda evening California natural light.